pdxiv/basset-lang/README.md

 ### 3. Parser (`parser.c`)

-A table-driven parser engine that:
+A table-driven parser engine (~90% table-driven) that:

 - Consults syntax tables to validate statement structure
 - Uses operator precedence for expression parsing (Pratt-style)
 - Builds a parse tree (AST) representation
 - Handles non-terminals by dispatching to appropriate syntax rules
+- Uses grammar rules with proper non-terminals (NT_REM_BODY, NT_DATA_LIST, etc.)

+**Special cases** (1 of 50+ statements):
+- PRINT: Complex alternating expression/separator syntax with trailing separator detection

+**Recent improvements**: REM and DATA now use proper grammar rules instead of hard-coded parsing logic, making the parser more consistent and maintainable.

 **Key principle**: The parser is generic.
 To add support for a new statement type, you primarily edit the syntax tables, not the parser code itself.

-### 4. Runtime (`runtime.c`)
+### 4. Compiler (`compiler.c`)

+Table-driven bytecode compiler (100% table-driven dispatch) that:

+- Uses a compilation dispatch table to map statement tokens to compiler functions
+- Each statement type has a focused, dedicated compiler function
+- Generates optimized bytecode for the virtual machine
+- Handles forward references for GOTO/GOSUB target resolution
+- Manages constant pools, variable symbol tables, and DATA statements

+**Recent improvements**: Replaced a 405-line switch statement with a clean dispatch table, making it trivial to add new statements (just add one function + one table entry).

+**Key principle**: Adding a new statement requires writing one compiler function and adding one entry to the compilation_table.
+No modification to core compilation logic needed.

+### 5. Virtual Machine (`vm.c`)

+Stack-based bytecode interpreter that executes:

+- Arithmetic and logical operations
+- Variable access and assignment
+- Control flow (jumps, loops, subroutines)
+- Built-in functions (SIN, COS, INT, etc.)
+- I/O operations

 Manages:

-- Variable storage (numeric and string variables)
-- FOR/NEXT loop stack
+- Variable storage (numeric and string variables, arrays)\n- FOR/NEXT loop stack
 - GOSUB/RETURN call stack

-### 5. Executor (`executor.c`)

-Walks the parse tree and executes:

-- Arithmetic and logical expressions
-- Variable assignments
-- Built-in statements (PRINT, END, etc.)
-- Built-in functions (SIN, COS, INT, etc.)
+- DATA statement read pointer

 ### 6. Floating Point (`floating_point.c`)